Attorney General for Hong Kong v Reid: Facts

-Mr Charles Warwick Reid was a New Zealand citizen who was employed as a Hong Kong Deputy Crown Prosecutor and then acting director of Public Prosecutions, so in a fiduciary relationship with the Hong Kong government.
+Charles Warwick Reid was a New Zealand citizen who was employed as a Hong Kong Deputy Crown Prosecutor and then acting director of Public Prosecutions, so in a fiduciary relationship with the Hong Kong government.
 He took bribes to obstruct prosecution of some criminals, and used the money to buy land in New Zealand.
 Some was kept by Mr Reid and his wife, Mrs Judith Margaret Reid, some conveyed to Reid's solicitor.
 The Hong Kong government argued the land was held on trust for them.

 Held

 The Privy Council advised the bribe money received by Reid, and the land acquired after, was held on constructive trust for the Hong Kong government.
 This meant that the land bought by Reid and his wife was held on trust, and had to be given over to the Hong Kong government.
 This was held to be necessary to ensure that people in positions of trust could in no way profit from their wrongdoing.
 If the property was badly invested, the fiduciary in breach would still be under a duty to make good the shortfall.
 Lord Templeman delivered the advice of the Board.